Designing a Shared Office Space that enhances productivity and stimulates the senses!

 When at HANSA you have access to both public and private workspaces.
 The coworking desks located on the first floor put you right in the thick of things in terms of interaction and collaboration.
 A seat on the second floor gives you wide overlook of the open space.
 If you want to find somewhere quiet to focus, the private offices located on the perimeter of both the first and second floor might be your spot.

-As you now know, many ideas were brought to life when designing HANSA’s flexible on-demand workspaces, common areas, and meeting rooms.
+As you now know, many ideas were brought to life when designing HANSA’s flexible on-demand workspaces, amenity space, and meeting rooms.
 The layout, the workspace locations, the lighting variety and controls, and the colors and materials in each room are just a few of the many meticulous details that went into designing HANSA to enhance enjoyment and productivity for our members and guests.

 Which of HANSA’s pillars of Community, Comfort and Flexibility interest you?
 Schedule a tour to explore this new hub for yourself and see what an elevated office experience can be.